Psiae/Music-Player/README.md

 > Queue Reordering by Drag & Drop

 > Resolve Audio scan-able by [MediaStore](https://developer.android.com/reference/android/provider/MediaStore)
->
-> a Full scanner will be implemented to for manual insert to MediaStore with User permission

 > Audio Metadata Extraction with modified version of [JAudioTagger](https://www.jthink.net/jaudiotagger/)
 > (Dirty) to have better compatibility in Android Environment